Kamensk Ironworks hospital building: Architecture

-The building is L-shaped, and featuers a wooden extension at the southern end of the facade, wind porches, and stairs inside the courtyard.
+The building is L-shaped and features a wooden extension at the southern end of the facade, wind porches, and stairs inside the courtyard.
 The main western facade faces Krasnykh Orlov Street.
 Its composition is symmetrical.
 The central part is distinguished by a protruding rizalit topped by a triangular pediment with a stepped parapet.
 The large window openings are grouped in pairs.
 The simple cornice is continued along the entire perimeter of the building.
-On the other facades the original decor was lost.
+On the other facades, the original decor was lost.

 The building's corridor-based floor plan was constructed atop a quarried stone foundation.
 The original inner decor was lost.
-The walls are constructed of solid brick, plastered and painted.
+The walls are constructed of solid brick, plastered, and painted.
 The floors are wooden, and the roof is pitched slate on wooden rafters.